AnnaSyme/wfs-GA/README.md

 * Click on "Steps" to expand.
 * In each step, click on "Output datasets", and view with the eye icon.

+## Label outputs

+* In the workflow canvas, click on a tool and see the information in the right-hand panel.
+* Add text to the Label.
+* This will become the label for the particular "step" in the workflow.
+It will then be visible in the output steps, if you are viewing the Workflow Invocation.

 ## Tag outputs

 * In the workflow canvas, click on a tool and see the parameters in the right-hand panel.
 * Click on "Configure output".
 You can re-name the output file, and/or add tags.
 * For example, to easily find an output assembly, you could tag it with #final-assembly.